 That is, it gives people a sense of security in their life meanings.
 When one has a set of beliefs with a strong foundation, they’re much less likely to feel depressed or have anxiety attacks appear suddenly.
 The truth is they’ve found a balance in life and that homeostasis is reflected in both the brain and the body.

-While not everyone will turn to religion as a means of relieving mental health, considering your life’s meaning may prove to be beneficial.
-If you’re struggling with this answer, it may also help to seek out spiritual guidance.
+While not everyone will turn to religion to relieve mental health, considering your life’s meaning may prove to be beneficial.
+If you struggle with this answer, it may also help to seek out spiritual guidance.

 Leave a Reply